noborus/noborus.github.io/content/ov/psql.en.md

 ## expanded output (\x)

-Even when displaying in the extended output (\x), if the record delimiter is treated as a section delimiter, the display when moved will be easier to see.
+When displaying in the extended output (\x), treat the record delimiter as a section delimiter.
+This will make the display easier to see when moved.

 ```env
 PAGER='ov -F --section-delimiter "^-"'